Inc44/dotfiles/COMMAND.md

 `mount`: Mount a unmounted filesystem

 `mv path1 path2`: Move or rename by overwriting the file or directory at path1 to path2

+`ollama`: Local LLM model server

+Options:

+- `serve`: Start the server to host models
+- `list`: Display a list of available models
+- `pull model`: Download a model to the local system
+- `rm model`: Remove a model from the local storage
+- `run model`: Execute a model that is available locally

 `pip install package --upgrade`: Install the latest version of a package, upgrading it if already installed